TheLordDave/javascript-coding-challenge/README.md

 - **Login:** Use the login form to authenticate.
 On successful login, you will be redirected to the appropriate page with user-specific content.
 - **Logout:** Click the logout button to log out from the application.
 - **Image Grid:** The image grid will display different images based on the login state.
 - **Disable Javascript:** Disable your browsers use of javascript (Ctrl-Shift-P in chrome then type javascript).
-The site will continue to function.
+The site will continue to function after a ctrl=f5 refresh.

 ## Troubleshooting